Demystifying the Press Release Format (+ Free Template)

 For example, if you have a happy customer, you can add a testimonial quote.
 If you’re using a new hire press release to introduce a new C-level employee, quotes from the key persons offer more depth to the story.
 These could be coming from the new hire expressing their excitement about the new role and from another executive on what the new hire will bring to the business or its customers.

 Include a couple of quotes so journalists can choose the human perspective angle they prefer.
-Also, be sure your quotes add value and don’t just repeat the same content in the body of your press release.
-As far as press release formatting goes for quotes, use double quotation marks to clearly identify that it’s a quotation as well as the name and title of the person being quoted.
+Also, be sure your quotes add value, and don’t just repeat the same content in the body of your press release.
+As far as the format for press releases goes for quotes, use double quotation marks to clearly identify that it’s a quotation as well as the name and title of the person being quoted.

 10. Interactive Elements

-In addition to the elements mentioned above, common interactive content includes hashtags, social media handles, interactive images, downloadable infographics, and portable document files (PDFs) like e-books, reports, and case studies.
-These content elements aid journalists in digging deeper as they cover your news.
+In addition to the elements mentioned above, other common interactive content are hashtags, social media handles, interactive images, downloadable infographics, and portable document files (PDFs) like e-books, reports, and case studies.
+These content elements aid journalists in their research as they cover your news.

 For example, a branded hashtag tied to your product launch allows journalists to research the story.
 By searching for the hashtag, they can see firsthand what consumers think of it, which influencers are creating buzz around it, and even get alerts when upgrades or complimentary products come out.